clhenrick/portfolio/_posts/blog/2023-01-22-accessible-select-element.md

 The native `<button>` element has other accessible benefits.
 For example it has an implicit role of "button" and also handles key press related events such as using the space bar and enter keys to "click" the button with your keyboard.
 It is focusable and contains a default CSS `:focus` style.
 These features are built into the button element because it is part of _semantic HTML_, unlike a `<div>` or `<span>` element which have _no semantic meaning_.
 This is why one should always use the native `<button>` element (and prefer semantic HTML in general) rather than style a `<div>` or `<span>` to look like a button with an added "click" event handler on it.
 Doing this will not make the "button like" element focusable (or easily discoverable) to keyboard users, nor will it be conveyed as a button to screen reader users if they do find it, nor will it be "clickable" via the keyboard.
 We get all these things for free by just using the native `<button>` HTML element.

+Before ending this post I'd like to mention that in researching custom select menu patterns I happened to stumble upon [Sarah Higley][sarah-higley]'s very in-depth article [Select Your Poison (part two)][select-your-poison-2].
+Sarah did an incredible amount of user testing of various custom select and combobox UI patterns with people who use screen readers and reported her findings in the aforementioned article.
+Long story short, the best option in terms of accessibility for a select menu happens to be the native `<select>` HTML element.
+However, in a dramatic twist, Sarah reports that making the native select a multi-select via `<select multiple>` actually results in a degraded user experience for people that use screen readers.
+The moral of the story to me here is always make sure to test your components, even if you are using the native, semantic HTML element.
+The web is a complicated place!

+## Next

 In part two of this blog post I'll describe what we ended up doing to solve our `Select` component conundrum.
 Thanks for reading!

 [accessibility-tree]: https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree